ndrewh/ctf/README.md

 Writeups for CTF challenges I've solved

-Many of these are in my [team's writeup repo](https://github.com/cscosu/ctf-writeups) and I'll just link them here.
+Many of these are in my [undergrad team's writeup repo](https://github.com/cscosu/ctf-writeups) and I'll just link them here.

 pwn